 How to Protect Your DSLR Camera During the Holi Festival or a Color Run

 There are a few key areas that need to be protected from the powder.
-For me, the sensor is my biggest concern if I get power inside the sensor area it could kill the camera or at least require an extensive cleaning.
+For me, the sensor is my biggest concern.
+If I get power inside the sensor area, it could kill the camera or at least require extensive cleaning.
 Next, would be to completely seal all of the places the dye could get into my lens.
 Finally, I needed to still be able to take some good shots.

 Step 1.)
 Protect the Sensor

 Besides being good enough for MacGyver, it also comes off clean without leaving lots of tape residue when you are done with Holi or a color run.
-Be Careful not to tape on to the zoom grip of the lens of using a zoom lens.
+Be Careful not to tape onto the zoom grip of the lens using a zoom lens.
 You may need a few strips of tape around where the pop-up flash sticks out over the lens.
-Be sure to keep any switches such as you AF and vibration control open during all taping.
+Be sure to keep any switches, such as your AF and vibration control, open during all taping.

 Step 2.)
 Add Memory and Batteries